 Trip Safety: Pack the Right Gear

 Gear is sexy.
 You can read a million and a half blog posts or YouTube videos on gear.
 From reviews to proper load-outs, there is a lot to learn and it seems to keep getting more complex.
 However, the basics maintain true.
-Pack your 10essentials (Don’t know what these are?
-Go check out REI’s great post on them).
+Pack your 10 essentials.
 While I firmly stand by my alpine“light and fast” style and agree that the ability to move quicker adds safety, there are certain things that are worth the weight.

 Last summer, there were multiple rescues to aid hikers stuck in the dark.
 Even if you’re setting out at sunrise and you feel overly confident you can get your hike done in just a morning, please still bring a headlamp.
 It makes my wife happy when I get to eat dinner with her on a Sunday night, instead of setting out to rescue hikers stuck in the dark.